-- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the IRFP? - 2) How well does the methodology match and achieve the objectives set out in the IRFP? - 3) Does the methodology interface with the time schedule in the IRFP?
+- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP?

 SEC.
-5.03 MANAGEMENT PLAN FOR THE PROJECT (10%)
+5.03 MANAGEMENT PLAN FOR THE PROJECT (20%)

-- 1) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the IRFP? - 2) How well is accountability completely and clearly defined? - 3) Is the organization of the project team clear? - 4) How well does the management plan illustrate the lines of authority and communication? - 5) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract? - 6) Does it appear that the offeror can meet the schedule set out in the IRFP? - 7) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the IRFP? - 8) To what degree is the proposal practical and feasible? - 9) To what extent has the offeror identified potential problems?
+- 1) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? - 2) How well is accountability completely and clearly defined? - 3) Is the organization of the project team clear? - 4) How well does the management plan illustrate the lines of authority and communication? - 5) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP?

 SEC.
-5.04 EXPERIENCE AND QUALIFICATIONS (10%)
+5.04 EXPERIENCE AND QUALIFICATIONS (15%)

-1) Questions regarding the personnel:

-- a) Do the individuals assigned to the project have experience on similar projects? - b) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - c) How extensive is the applicable education and experience of the personnel designated to work on the project?
+- 1) Questions regarding the personnel: - a) Do the individuals assigned to the project have experience on similar projects? - b) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - c) How extensive is the applicable experience of the personnel designated to work on the project?